Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 __How does it work?__

-`Warp` is quite fascinating.
+`WebSharper.Warp` is quite fascinating.
 All the code is contained in a single file [Warp.fs](https://github.com/intellifactory/websharper.warp/blob/master/WebSharper.Warp/Warp.fs).
 It combines three steps:
  1. Compiles the files to JS,
  2. Boots up a server